olekon/olekon.github.io/index.md

 Hello.
 My name is Oleg Kondrakhanov and I am software developer with more than 10 years experience.

-This is my portfolio, a summary of what I can do and what I've done.

 ## Projects
 Here are some of projects I am currently involved in (or was).

 1. [BCShop.io](https://bcshop.io/) - Ethereum based marketplace.
 Currently I am CTO of this project, also I am the author of the platform's smart contracts which are accessible [here](<https://github.com/bcshop-io/bcshop.io>).
 2. <https://justsmartcontracts.dev> - Nice web UI for interacting with Ethereum smart contracts.
-Project is open-source, please check <https://github.com/olekon/justsmartcontracts>.
+Project is open-source, please check [GitHub](<https://github.com/olekon/justsmartcontracts>).

 ## Articles